dataspread/releases/README.md

 ### Deploying DataSpread locally.

+1. Install PostgreSQL database.
+[Postgres.app][Postgres.app] is a quick way to get PostgreSQL working on Mac.
+For other operating systems check out the guides [here][postgre_install].

-1. Install PostgresSQL.
-Create a database and an user who has access to the database.
+2. Create a database and an user who has access to the database.
 Note the database name, username and password.

-2. Install Apache Tomcat.
+Typically when you have PostgreSQL installed locally the password is blank.

+3. Install Apache Tomcat.
+You can use the guide [here][tomcat_install].
+Make a note of the directory where tomcat is installed.
+This is known as `TOMCAT_HOME` in all documentation.

+4. Update the Tomcat configuration.
+You need to update the following two files, which are present in `conf` folder under `TOMCAT_HOME` folder.

-3. Update web.xml in Tomcat by adding the following text:
+a.
+Update `web.xml` by adding the following text at the end of the file before the closing XML tag.

 	```
 	<listener>